Jiteshiyu/Taskbar/README.md

 ## Features

-- Add Tasks: Users can input tasks and add them to the list.
+- **Add Tasks:** Users can input tasks and add them to the list.
-- Mark as Done: Tasks can be marked as completed by clicking on them.
+- **Mark as Done:** Tasks can be marked as completed by clicking on them.
-- Remove Tasks: Users can remove tasks from the list.
+- **Remove Tasks:** Users can remove tasks from the list.

 ## Technologies Used

-- HTML5: Structure and Content of the application.
+- HTML5
-- CSS3: Styling and layout for a clean user interface.
+- CSS3
-- JavaScript: Functionality for adding, removing, and marking tasks.
+- JavaScript

 ### Installation